 I knew yesterday when it was raining that it could end as snow flurries since it would be during the day.
 I looked out the window this morning and saw that the rain had switched over to some snow mixed it.
 A few minutes later it was snowing pretty heavily with it starting to stick to the leaves laying on the ground..
 It got heavier and we eventually ended up with maybe a half in to inch of accumulations.

+Double rainbow someplace in Mount Joy PAHere’s a photo of a double rainbow over a street someplace in Mount Joy.
 We had some heavy rain then the sun came out while it was still raining so of course I thought to look for a rainbow.
 Not only was their a rainbow but there was a double rainbow!
 Haven’t seen one of those around here in a year or two if I am remembering correctly.
-It’s very cool to just enjoy natures show sometimes.
-Well all the time its worth it to stop and look and what nature provides for free.

 The mountain west and central PA have had a massive storm this week with lots of snow and wind.
 That’s put us on the warm side of the storm with the warm front finally making it through we’ve had a high in the 70s today with the last patches of snow in shade being gone by noon.
 It was a nice day for sure.
 We tried to enjoy some time on the patio but the fucking mosquitoes were already out.